söndag 17 februari 2019

 The water colour paintings survive a bit longer - they are last seen in 2004.
 This gives them a very long lifespan of 20 years.

 From 2000, Lundby introduces posters and photographs in their furniture range.
-I'm not getting to deeply involved with these here.
+I'm not getting too deeply involved with these here.
 But there is one interesting item from the 2000 catalogue.
 It's a quartet of paintings that belong in a child's room.
 They have wooden frames - quite unusual.

 This is the only year I can find them, so I think it's safe to say that they were only produced for a short period of time.
 My best guess is ca 2000-2002.